Irrelon/ForerunnerDB/readme.md

 If you call collection.load() when your application starts and collection.save() when you make changes to your collection you can ensure that your application always has up-to-date data.

+> An eager-saving mode is currently being worked on to automatically save changes to collections, please see #41 for more information.

 #### Manually Specifying Storage Engine
 If you would like to manually specify the storage engine that ForerunnerDB will use you can call the driver() method: